(707) 539-4533 | Sonoma Napa and Marin Counties

 How Valley Comfort Does Backflow Testing

 The American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) recommends that air conditioning systems be tested each year to ensure their safety.
 The good news is that it doesn’t take much time or money to do backflow testing, but failing to test regularly can cost you a lot more in repairs.
-Valley Comfort heating and air takes pride in offering quality maintenance services designed to keep your home healthy and comfortable—all year long.
+Valley Comfort heating and air takes pride in offering quality maintenance air-conditioning-services-in-santa-rosa designed to keep your home healthy and comfortable—all year long.
 We are also fully equipped to handle any emergency situation, including faulty ductwork or refrigerant leaks.
-Backflow testing ensures that your system will function safely throughout each season; contact us today if you’d like more information about our comprehensive, hassle-free backflow testing services.
+Backflow testing ensures that your system will function safely throughout each season; contact us today if you’d like more information about our comprehensive, hassle-free backflow testing air-conditioning-services-in-santa-rosa.

 If you have a pool in your yard, and you’re using a whole-house humidifier or dehumidifier, it’s crucial to do backflow testing as well.
 Otherwise, chlorine from these devices can leak back into your home’s water supply and corrode pipes.
 It might not be dangerous to drink water with high levels of chlorine, but over time it can damage your skin and hair.
 For added peace of mind, always leave your faucets dripping slightly when you aren’t using them; this way any chemical residue that has accumulated will drip out rather than seeping into other plumbing lines.